 Gout is a common form of arthritis that can affect toe, foot, ankle, knee, hand and elbow joints.
 Symptoms include pain, swelling and shiny redness over the affected joints.

 Treatment of acute gout attacks is designed to relieve pain and inflammation, primarily through medication.
 Diet and other lifestyle changes can help prevent future attacks.

-Gout is a painful form of arthritis (inflammation of the joints).
-It is sometimes referred to as gouty arthritis.
-The most common place for gout to develop is the ball of the big toe; however the joints of the feet, ankles, knees, hands and elbows can also be affected.
+Gout is a form of arthritis (inflammation of the joints) that can cause sudden, severe attacks of pain in the joints.
+The most common place for gout to develop is the ball of the big toe but other joints can be affected.
 It is unusual for gout to affect more than one or two joints at a time.

-Gout is caused by raised levels of uric acid in the blood (hyperuricaemia).
+Gout is caused by raised levels of uric acid in the blood.
 Uric acid is produced naturally in the body.
 Normally it stays dissolved in the blood and is excreted by the kidneys as a component of urine.

 A number of risk factors are related to the development of gout.
 These include: